Mike Flanagan (filmmaker): Upcoming projects

 In December 2022, Flanagan signed a first-look overall TV deal with Amazon Studios.
 Flanagan also owns the television rights to The Dark Tower, a series of fantasy novels written by Stephen King.

 By May 2024, Flanagan was in talks to direct the next film in The Exorcist franchise.
 Later that month, Flanagan was confirmed to be directing a new Exorcist film as a reboot with plans for a new trilogy being scrapped following the reception of The Exorcist: Believer.
-The film was scheduled for release on March 13, 2026, but Flanagan revealed in a Tumblr post that the film was not going to begin production until after he finished work on the miniseries adaptation of Carrie and that there was "no way it's coming out next March."
+The film was originally scheduled for release on March 13, 2026, but Flanagan revealed in a Tumblr post that the film was not going to begin production until after he finished work on the miniseries adaptation of Carrie and that there was "no way it's coming out next March."
+The film, titled The Exorcist: Martyrs and starring Scarlett Johansson, is set for release on March 12, 2027.

-In October 2024, Flanagan announced he was developing a television series adaptation of Stephen King's Carrie for Amazon MGM Studios.
+In October 2024, Flanagan announced he was developing a television miniseries adaptation of Stephen King's Carrie novel for Amazon MGM Studios.
+Carrie is expected to premiere on October 7, 2026, on Amazon Prime Video.

 In December 2024, Flanagan was attached to a film based on the DC Comics character Clayface, a project he had initially pitched to DC Studios co-CEOs James Gunn and Peter Safran in March 2023.
 He is set to write the project while the studio searched for a director amidst his ongoing commitments to The Exorcist reboot and the Carrie series.
 Clayface was greenlit that month as a film set in Gunn and Safran's DC Universe (DCU) franchise, with the pair producing alongside The Batman (2022) director Matt Reeves and Lynn Harris from Reeves' studio 6th & Idaho Productions, scheduled for release on September 11, 2026.
 By February 21, 2025, James Watkins was chosen to direct the film.
 In May 2025, it was announced that Hossein Amini had been hired to rewrite the script and that Flanagan was no longer involved in the project and said he expected Watkins to "make it [his] own", but he hoped the film would remain true to the spirit of what he originally wanted it to be.

+In February 2026, it was announced that Flanagan would write and direct a new film adaption of The Mist for Warner Bros.
+Pictures.
+In March 2026, he signed an overall deal with Amazon MGM Studios for television.
+In July 2026, Games Workshop announced that Flanagan had been brought on by Amazon to work on an upcoming Warhammer 40,000 project.
+In September 2026, it was announced that Flanagan would produce Rot, a body horror psychological thriller film starring Cooper Koch and directed by Alexandra Magistro, an executive at Flanagan's Red Room Pictures who is making her feature directorial debut.